fastlane/fastlane/README.md

 - Connect all tools, part of the ```fastlane``` toolchain to work seamlessly together
 - Define different ```deployment lanes``` for App Store deployment, beta builds or testing
 - Deploy from any computer
+- [#jenkins-integration](Jenkins Integration): Show the output directly in the Jenkins test results
 - Store data like the ```Bundle Identifier``` or your ```Apple ID``` once and use it across all tools
 - Never remember any difficult commands, just ```fastlane```
 - Store **everything** in git.
 Never lookup the used build commands in the ```Jenkins``` configs